wpai-inc/agentwp/README.md

 #### Client

 The client contains all the frontend assets built with **React** using **Typescript** and bundled with **Vite**.
-Running `npm run dev/build` will create a `./plugin/build` for dev and production assets.
+Running `npm run dev/build` will create a `./build` for dev and production assets.

 #### Server

 The server contains the backend PHP.
 It consists of a "Provier Registry" which is just a collection of service provider classes that hook into WordPress.

 All providers must have a `register()` method that contains the WordPress Hooks necessary to run the provider's service.
 They must implement `Registrable` and be registered in the plugin entrypoint `agent-wp.php` under the register method.
 They all have the `Main` plugin as a dependency which contains common configuration and methods.
-This is how we bootstrap the plugin and tell hook all of our code into WordPress's hook system (every provider class has a register method where it hooks itself).
+This is how we bootstrap the plugin and hook all of our code into WordPress's hook system (every provider class has a register method where it hooks itself).

 ## Adding React Clients / Entrypoints